cursorless-dev/vscode-parse-tree/README.md

 described in
 https://code.visualstudio.com/api/references/vscode-api#extensions.

-#### Parsing a Custom language
+### Parsing a custom language

+If you'd like to add support for a new language, see the [Adding a new language](#adding-a-new-language) section below.
+Alternatively, your extension can register a custom language with this extension.
+Although this is not the preferred way to add a new language, it can convenient if you have a parser which you don't believe belongs in the main extension.

-Parsing your own language is as simple as registering your `languageId` with an absolute path to your `.wasm` file
+Parsing your own language is as simple as registering your `languageId` with an absolute path to your `.wasm` file:

 ```ts
 const { registerLanguage } = await parseTreeExtension.activate();